kshedden/stats206/slides/information.md

 Most population parameters can be estimated by one or more (often many) statistics.

-In most cases, the goal of calculating a statistic is to estimate its corresponding population parameter.
+The goal of calculating a statistic is to estimate its corresponding population parameter.

 For example: